Landscaper in

 Hydroseeding falls between traditional seeding and sod for both cost and speed.
 We spray a slurry containing seed, mulch, fertilizer, and water onto prepared soil.
 The mulch component retains moisture and prevents seed washout on slopes.
 Grass emerges faster than dry seeding while costing significantly less than sod.

 Most hydroseeding projects involve new construction sites, roadside areas after utility work, or sloped properties requiring stabilization.
-Seed establishes quicker than traditional methods because the mulch maintains consistent moisture and protection.
+Seed establishes more quickly than traditional methods because the mulch maintains consistent moisture and protection.

 Spring and Fall Cleanups

 Spring cleanups typically occur in April once sites dry sufficiently for work.
-We remove winter debris from beds, cut back dead perennials, edge beds cleanly, and clean gutters when needed.
+We remove winter debris from beds, cut back dead perennials, and edge beds cleanly.
 Properties get prepared for the growing season.

 Many Fairhaven properties accumulate uncleared fall leaves.
 Matted leaves kill grass and smother plants.
 We clear accumulated debris, rake thoroughly, and haul materials away.